 What does the weekend mean to you?

 I love the slower pace of a weekend because the weeks are really hectic.
-Juggling doing the ponies, school work, online auditions… it just means getting up a bit earlier but I love it all.
+Juggling doing the ponies, school work, and online auditions… it just means getting up a bit earlier but I love it all.

 A memorable holiday?

 I don’t really like wearing dresses.
-I’d rather wear shorts and a t-shirt.
+I’d rather wear shorts and a T-shirt.
 I’ve never been to a Premiere because I’ve always been filming somewhere else when they’ve taken place, so I haven’t yet had the opportunity to wear an amazing dress.
 Ask me again in a couple of years!